ucsd-cse11-w22/ucsd-cse11-w22.github.io/syllabus.md

 On each assignment, you can earn one of the following scores:

-- **2** – the assignment is totally complete with no siginificant flaws
+- **2** (Complete) – the assignment is totally complete with no siginificant flaws
-- **1** – we have identified at least one significant issue with your assignment that needs to be fixed
+- **1** (In Progress) – we have identified at least one significant issue with your assignment that needs to be fixed
-- **0** – the assignment is not submitted or not complete enough to give feedback
+- **0** (Incomplete) – the assignment is not submitted or not complete enough to give feedback

+There are numerous opportunities to get feedback on your work and improve:

+- **Before** the deadline for each assignment, you can come to a feedback meeting with a staff member to have your work graded and get feedback on what, if anything, you need to fix.
+- **At the deadline** for each assignment we will grade your work, if it wasn't already checked off as complete in the feedback meeting or you made improvements.
+- **After the deadline** you can have one more meeting with a staff member to improve your grade by showing your improvements based on feedback.

+The **After the deadline** process applies if your submission is late.
+You can come to a one-time meeting with a staff member to have your work graded.

 <a id="g:exams"></a>
 <h3>Exams</h3>